quaja-abu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 dir_holberton => this command is used to create a directory dir_holberton with 751 permission

 chown :holberton hello => this command is used to change the group owner to holberton for the file hello

+chown -R betty:holberton . => this command is used to change the owner to betty and group owner to holberton for all files and directories

+chown -h betty:holberton _hello => this command is used to change the owner and group owner of symbolic link _hello to betty and holberton